 Short-term Study Programs

-- “Short-term study program" refers to a program of any period from a few weeks to a full school year, but which does not lead to a degree.
-Short-term students are generally considered nonregular students.
+"Short-term study program" refers to a program of any period from a few weeks to a full school year, which does not lead to a degree.

-- Program formats: There are various formats, depending on the university, such as special classes exclusively for short-term international students or those accepting international students enrolled in general departmental courses.
+There are various types of programs, depending on the university, such as special classes exclusive to short-term international students, as well as those accepting international students enrolled in general departmental courses.

-2. To obtain the "Student" status of residence as a research student by studying exclusively by auditing classes, audit student or credit-earning student, he/she is required by law to attend at least ten hours of classes a week.
+- In order to obtain the "Student" status of residence as a research student, an audit student or credit-earning student, he/she is required by law to attend at least ten hours of classes a week.
 A research student who will engage in unpaid research without auditing classes requires the "Cultural Activities" status of residence.